MhdTarhini/ProjectHub/README.md

 ### User Stories

 - As a user, I want to upload my files so that I can share them with team members.
-- As a user, I want to create a new branch so that I can post my team files separately.
-- As a user, I want to download files so that I can save them locally.
+- As a user, I want to receive updated and modified files so that I can stay informed.
-- As a user, I want to post my issue so that I can share it.
-- As a user, I want to filter the issue section so that I can search for specific objects.
-- As a user, I want to tag specific members related to my issue so that I can be more direct.
+- As a user, I want to create a new branch so that I can post my files separately.
 - As a user, I want to create a new branch so that I can post unapproved update files without modifying the original.
+- As a user, I want to create a new copy of the main file so that I can make changes in it.
-- As a user, I want to check my daily tasks so that I can be more organized.
+- As a user, I want to check if there are any conflicts between my files and the main one so that I can stay organized.
+- As a user, I want to accept or reject files before uploading them so that I can maintain control.
+- As a user, I want to request permission to upload a new version to the main branch so that I can share my work.
+- As a user, I want to view my old updates so that I can reuse them.
-- As a user, I want a chat room so that I can talk to other engineers and managers about what I'm facing.
+- As a user, I want to create a chat room with other members so that I can communicate and share opinions.
+- As a user, I want to organize my daily tasks in a sequential manner so that I can work efficiently.
+- As a user, I want to review my daily tasks so that I can stay organized.
+- As a user, I want to schedule my tasks by priority so that I can manage my workload effectively.
+- As a user, I want to share my issues so that I can resolve them faster.
+- As a user, I want to tag specific members related to my issue so that I can communicate directly.
-- As a manager, I want to see all project titles so that I can be organized.
+- As a manager, I want to see all project titles so that I can stay organized.
-- As a manager, I want to add users for projects so that I can be in control.
+- As a manager, I want to add users to projects so that I can maintain control.
-- As a manager, I want to approve files from members so that I can organize uploaded files.
+- As a manager, I want to approve files from members so that I can ensure quality and organization.
-- As a manager, I want to check member daily tasks so that I can stay updated.
+- As a manager, I want to create new teams so that I can enhance work quality.
-- As a manager, I want to remove files so that I can minimize the number of unused files.
+- As a manager, I want to add and remove members so that I can control the budget and work capacity.
-- As a manager, I want to accept files so that I can control uploaded files.
+- As a manager, I want to change project statuses so that I can manage my projects effectively.

 <br><br>